rayhan-wijaya/my-nvimrc/README.markdown

 nvim-spectre](https://github.com/rayhan-wijaya/my-nvim-spectre)
 and
 [fugitive](https://github.com/rayhan-wijaya/my-vim-fugitive)
-just to get it the way I want lol
+just to get them the way I want lol

 The colorscheme used in this setup is [Apprentice](https://github.com/romainl/Apprentice).